payalord/ZMatrix/docs/USER_GUIDE.md

 Bitmap blending controls how character colors mix with the wallpaper:

-- Color inversion (formerly XOR) changes colors dramatically.
-White characters invert the wallpaper colors; other character colors invert selected bits.
+- Color inversion changes colors dramatically.
+White characters invert the wallpaper colors; other character colors produce different color shifts.
-- Dark mix (formerly AND) combines colors into a darker result.
+- Dark mix combines colors into a darker result.
 Some color combinations can become almost invisible.
-- Bright mix (formerly OR) combines colors into a brighter result.
+- Bright mix combines colors into a brighter result.
 - Wallpaper shading uses the brightness of wallpaper details while retaining the character's hue.
 A colorful picture appears in shades of the text color.
 - Soft brighten (Screen) lightens the result with smooth color transitions.